SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 Look at the free market / mercantilism

-Where free market fails / succeeds
+Where free market fails / succeeds and where mercantalism fails / succeeds